wu-han-lin/wu-han-lin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Now I'm a first year Ph.D. student at the Institute for AI Industry Research (AIR), Tsinghua University, co-advised by [Prof. Jingjing Liu](https://air.tsinghua.edu.cn/en/info/1046/1194.htm) and Prof. [Hao Zhou](https://zhouh.github.io/).

-Research Interest: Generative Modeling, Molecular Generation
+Previously, I earned my Bachelor's degree in Artificial Intelligence, from the School of Computer Science and Technology at Beijing Institute of Technology.

+I'm particularly interested in building probabilistic method for advancing machine learning research.
+I'm quite familar with generative modeling (diffusion, flow matching, Bayesian flow networks, etc.) and molecular generation (small molecule, crystal, protein).

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.